Frequently asked questions - Picket Twenty

 Why aren't all the roads around the development gritted in icy weather?

 Picket Twenty Way is currently the only road within the development which is routinely gritted during icy conditions, ahead of it being adopted by Hampshire County Council.
-This is as a result of it being the official bus route for the two major bus service providers, which is justification therefore, for it being included as a Priority 1 gritting route, despite not yet being officially adopted by Hampshire County Council.
-None of the roads within the development have been adopted by Hampshire County Council yet, therefore gritting of all other roads remains the responsibility of the developer until they are adopted and suitably assessed.
+This is as a result of it being the official bus route for the two major bus service providers, which therefore justifies it as being included as a Priority 1 gritting route, despite not yet being officially adopted by Hampshire County Council.
+None of the roads within the development have been adopted by Hampshire County Council yet, therefore gritting of all other roads remains the responsibility of the developer until they are adopted.

 Once the roads at Picket Twenty are adopted, the County Council’s Winter Maintenance policy would apply.
 This would be to concentrate gritting resources on Priority 1 routes.
-An explanation of priority routes is explained in the Hampshire County Council Winter Maintenance Policy document found at the foot of this page.
-The roads on Picket Twenty will need to be assessed as to whether they are considered a priority route according to the HCC Winter Maintenance Policy.
+An explanation of priority routes is explained in the document attached.
+The roads on Picket Twenty will need to be assessed as to whether they are considered a priority route according to the HCC Winter Maintenance Policy (attached)

 If it is felt that footpaths on Picket Twenty should be gritted, currently residents would need to raise this with Persimmons and Remus, the management company.